OfficeDev/office-js-docs-pr/docs/excel/run-code-on-document-open.md

 ---
 title: Run code in your Excel add-in when the document opens (preview)
-description: Run code in your Excel add-in when the document opens. ms.date: 02/20/2020
+description: 'Run code in your Excel add-in when the document opens.' ms.date: 02/20/2020
 localization_priority: Normal
 ---